elias-pschernig/Shitty-Novel/book.md

 # Chapter 3

+* Remove this note once everyone's readjusted: The main character from Chapter 1 and 2 is Pat, who gets a name in this chapter.
+In Chapter 3, the first-person perspective is Amy's.
+* There are hints - Amy messes with her necklace, and she saw Pat faint.

 When I come to, I'm alone in a chair in a tiny room.
 There are machines for measuring eye-sight on one side of me, and directly ahead is a faint projection of letters in a box on the wall.

 "Pat?"
 I ask.
 I slide off the leathery eye exam chair and poke around the office.
 In the mirror, I watch myself fumble with my necklace as I try to gather my thoughts.